Puerto Rican Style Picadillo (Carne Molida)

-This 30 minute Puerto Rican style Picadillo is the perfect weeknight meal.
-Ground beef is cooked with traditional spices like adobo and sazon, colorful sofrito, pimento olives, and tomato sauce.
+This Puerto Rican-style Picadillo, aka Carne Molida is the perfect 30-minute weeknight meal.
+Ground beef is cooked in a flavorful tomato based sauce seasoned with traditional spices like adobo and sazon, colorful sofrito, and olives.

-This popular dish takes ground beef and gives it that classic Puerto Rican flair with sofrito, lots of fresh veggies, and traditional spices.
-The result is a super rich and flavorful dish that is lick-your-plate addictive.
+This popular ground beef dish takes humble ingredients and transforms them into something fabulous with that classic Puerto Rican flair.
+The result is a super rich and flavorful Carne Molida that is lick-your-plate addictive.

-If you’ve tried many Puerto Rican recipes, you know Picadillo is super popular.
-Both as an entree, and as a main ingredient in recipes like these papas rellenas, piononos, pastelón, empanadillas and alcapurrias.
+If you’ve tried many Puerto Rican recipes, you know Picadillo is a staple dish, used in many ways.
+Both as an entree and as a main ingredient in recipes like pastelón, empanadillas and alcapurrias.

 Instructions

-Tip: making your sofrito ahead of time makes this recipe come together even faster!
+Tip: Making your sofrito ahead of time makes this recipe come together even faster.
 It can be made up to a week in advance.
-Remember you can also buy it at the store or online.
+Remember you can also buy it premade.

-Raisins and diced potatoes are traditional ingredients many Puerto Ricans like to include in their Picadillo.
+Raisins and diced potatoes are traditional ingredients many Puerto Ricans like to include in this dish.

 While I’m not a huge fan of raisins in general, I can admit that they add a sweetness that can help to balance out all the richness from the ground beef.
 For me, the potatoes add a heaviness I’m not always a fan of.